-We believe that smoking not only harms the health of individuals but also affects the wellbeing of those around them.
-In our commitment to encouraging employees to maintain good health driven by a sense of professionalism, we have set a goal of achieving a 0% smoking rate among our employees.
-We actively promote a no-smoking policy to all employees and provide subsidies for treatment expenses for tobacco dependence upon request.
+We believe that smoking not only harms the health of individuals but also affects being of those around them.
+In our commitment to encouraging employees to main health driven by a sense of professionalism, we have set a goal of achieving a 0% smoking r among our employees.
+We actively promote a no-smoking policy to all employees and prov subsidies for treatment expenses for tobacco dependence upon request